Workflow 3.0

 ),

-// Action class name (resolved via container)
+// Invocable class name (resolved via container)

 process: sync(ProcessData::class, items: response('filter')),